-a.
-Description - This initiative supports BOCS Resolution 24-776 by funding a Principal Engineer (1.00 FTE) and acquiring the historic Ned Distiller House along with the adjacent Ashe Property in Gainesville, Virginia.
-The Ned Distiller House is a circa 1810 structure that was build and owned by a free slave named Ned Distiller and is one of the earliest examples in Virginia of where a free African American leveraged property for debt.
+- a.
+Description This initiative supports BOCS Resolution 24-776 by funding a Principal Engineer (1.00 FTE) and acquiring the historic Ned Distiller House along with the adjacent Ashe Property in Gainesville, Virginia.
+The Ned Distiller House is a circa 1810 structure that was built and owned by a free slave named Ned Distiller and is one of the earliest examples in Virginia of where a free African American leveraged property for debt.
 The Ashe property, featuring a circa 1800 structure, is one of the first buildings in the Buckland History Overlay district.
 Together, these acquisitions aim to establish a Buckland Historic Center, preserving the sites historical and archeological significance while providing space for outdoor interpretation and community programming.
-DPR has negotiated the purchase of both properties for a combined total of \$935,000 in FY25.
-Upon completion of the acquisitions, DPR will stabilize the structures, which will entail roof repair, mold remediation, tree removal and other necessary interventions, a total of \$660,000 is required in FY26 budget for annual maintenance costs (\$40,000), project management costs (\$137,998), and preservation plans for both properties (\$482,002).
+DPR negotiated the purchase of both properties for a combined total of \$935,000 in FY25.
+Upon completion of the acquisitions, DPR will stabilize the structures, which will entail roof repair, mold remediation, tree removal and other necessary interventions.
+A total of \$660,000 is required in FY26 DPR budget for annual maintenance costs \$40,000, project management costs \$137,998, and preservation plans for both properties \$482,002. - b.
+Service Level Impacts This initiative supports the Environment strategic goal area of the County's 2025-2028 Strategic Plan, specifically Objective 2: to enhance and expand public parks, trails, and green spaces to improve accessibility.
+This is accomplished by prioritizing land acquisition across the County to expand park access for all residents (Objective 2.1).